swimmer-zone/cabinet/README.md

 * AVOID connecting NeoPixels on a LIVE CIRCUIT.
 If you must, ALWAYS connect GROUND (-) first, then +, then data.
 * When using a 3.3V microcontroller with a 5V-powered NeoPixel strip, a LOGIC-LEVEL CONVERTER on the data line is STRONGLY RECOMMENDED.
 (Skipping these may work OK on your workbench but can fail in the field)
 ![Schema for connecting the strip](assets/connect_strip.png)

+For a polarized electrolytic capacitor as seen here, the negative (–) lead is usually indicated by a stripe and/or may be shorter than the + lead.

 ![Schema for connecting a switch](assets/connect_switch.png)
 ![Schema for connecting the strip with a switch](assets/connect_strip_switch.png)